PhD Food and Nutrition: Course Details, Eligibility, Admission, Syllabus, and Top Colleges

 PhD Food and Nutrition is a higher doctorate with a focus on higher-order research and scholarly outputs in clinical nutrition, public health, food safety, and functional foods.
 The candidates have the option to specialize in diverse subareas like Food Science and Technology, Nutrition and Dietetics, etc.

 A few of the leading institutions providing this course are MSU-Baroda, Gujarat University, Amity University-Noida, and IGNOU.
 The fee structure depends on the nature of the institution.
-Semi-government or government institutions typically range from INR 20,000 to 50,000, and private universities typically can vary from INR 2 to 3 lakhs.
+Semi-government or government institutions typically range from INR 20,000 to 50,000, and private universities typically can vary from INR 2 to 3 LPA.
 Career prospects in educational institutions, research institutes, and industry include higher salary packages between INR 5 to 8 LPA for the course completers.

 Table of Contents